redwoodjs/redwoodjs-com-archive/cookbook/Serverfull_Hosting.md

 apiProxyPath = "/api"
 ```

-Optionally add some scripts to your top-level package.json.
+Optionally, add some scripts to your top-level package.json.

 ```json
 "scripts": {